dhobbs6/Final_Project/README.md

 #### My final model essentially groups all of the previous variables as the X and compares them all to our typical y value: popular.
 This model offered the highest r-squared with an 82%.

+#### Summary

+#### The second machine learning model, which focuses on the tension, rhythm, erotism, effort, and humor features show that these elements play a larger role in yielding a higher r-squared when compared to genre, year, top countries, etc. This fits with our new research idea, which is movies are very complex and a lot of various elements play a role in yielding strong correlation with respect to the films average score.
+Initially we wanted to try and find a correlation between the average vote of a film and genre.
+After figuring out that this offered little to no correlation, we discovered that the tension, rhythm, erotism, effort, and humor features play a much larger role in people's liking of a film.
+The conclusion we have is that a film's rating, no matter the genre, depends more upon various descriptive elements.
+A film that is categorized as a comedy can score badly if the humor feature is rated low in the film.
+A more complex film, that has, let's say a high rating for all of the descriptive features, is more likely to have an overall higher film score as opposed to one that does not.
+The third model provided simply shows all of the descriptive features plus the other variables, shows that as you add complexitiy to the machine learning model, it will yield a higher r-squared.

 ### Visualizations
 #### CC's role: Editing our readme and creating visualizations that correlate with the team’s data.
 Created visualizations that showed how a movie’s duration can have an impact of ratings/votes.
 Movies that are “too short” had fewer ratings, however movies with longer durations had more votes/popularity.
 It was also found that specific genres change the impact of the subcategories, example; comedy was found to have higher results for humor and rhythm where as horror had lest humor and more tension.